-The Wakkerstroom Music Festival, a Non-Profit Organisation and a Public Benefit Organisation.
+The Wakkerstroom Music Festival is a Non-Profit Organisation and a Public Benefit Organisation.
 The aim of the WMF is to promote an awareness of Performing and visual Arts in rural communities and raise funds for a bi-annual Bursary Competition.

 Wakkerstroom Music Festival Celebrates Fifth Year